whisthq/STUN-server/README.md

 You can then clone this repository and build with `make`.

 The server can be run with `./server` and will run forever, hole-punching a direct UDP connection between a Fractal cloud computer and a client device sequentially as it receives the requests whenever a user logs in.

 Currently there are 1 hole punching servers:
 - Fractal-HolePunchServer-1
-    - Static IP: 52.86.203.149
+    - Public IP: 52.86.203.149
     - Location: US-East 1 (Northern Virginia)